maths22/paramsync/README.md

 ## Pull Mode

-Paramsync can also sync _from_ Consul to the local filesystem.
-This can be particularly useful for seeding a git repo with the current contents of a Consul KV database.
+Paramsync can also sync _from_ parameter store to the local filesystem.
+This can be particularly useful for seeding a git repo with the current contents of a parameter store config.

 Run `paramsync check --pull` to get a summary of changes, and `paramsync pull` to actually sync the changes to the local filesystem.
 Additional arguments such